 Figure 5-2

-Vehicle CO2 characteristic curve: low, medium and high average speed definitions (Illustrated for ICE and NOVC-HEV vehicles)
+Vehicle CO2 characteristic curve: low and high average speed definitions (Illustrated for ICE and NOVC-HEV vehicles)

 Figure 6-2.

-Vehicle CO2 characteristic curve: low, medium and high average speed definitions (Illustrated for OVC-HEV vehicles)
+Vehicle CO2 characteristic curve: low and high average speed definitions (Illustrated for OVC-HEV vehicles)

 4.5.1.
 Assessment of trip validity

-The test is valid when it comprises at least 50% of the low, medium and high (medium and high, when applicable) speed windows that are within the tolerances tol1H and tol1L defined for the CO2 characteristic curve.
+The test is valid when at least 50% of the windows in the low, medium and high (medium and high, when applicable) speed classesare within the tolerances tol1H and tol1L.

-To reflect the driving behaviour in a region, the tolerances around the vehicle CO2 characteristic curve are selected by the contracting party.
+To reflect the driving behaviour in a region, the tolerances are selected by the contracting party.

 For NOVC-HEVs and OVC-HEVs, if the minimum requirement of 50 % between tol1H and tol1L is not met, the upper positive tolerance tol1H may be increased by steps of 1 % until the 50 % target is reached.
 When using this mechanism, the value of tol1H shall never exceed 50 %.